Stronger Evidence for a Stronger DC

-Nearly one in five District residents count on the Supplemental Nutrition Assistance Program (SNAP) to buy groceries.1 Due to recent changes in federal law, SNAP customers who meet the definition of Able-Bodied Adults Without Dependents (or ABAWD) may need to meet work requirements beginning in early 2026 to keep their SNAP benefits.
+Nearly one in five District residents count on the Supplemental Nutrition Assistance Program (SNAP) to buy groceries.1 Due to changes in federal law, SNAP customers who meet the definition of Able-Bodied Adults Without Dependents (or ABAWD) may soon need to meet work requirements to keep their SNAP benefits.
 Work requirements can be met through paid work, participating in an education or training program, or volunteering.
-The Lab is partnering with the Department of Human Services (DHS) to design Workfare—a program that matches SNAP customers to volunteer opportunities that help them build toward career goals and meet their work requirements.
+The Lab partnered with the Department of Human Services (DHS) to design the SNAP Volunteer Program, which matches SNAP customers to volunteer opportunities that help them build toward career goals and meet their work requirements.

 Dairy products on a grocery store shelf.
 (Image credit: Kenny Eliason on Unsplash)